marwoj/seed-spring-vue-aws-ec2/README.md

 Note: *If you're done, you need to wait even up to 24h (usually it is faster), for changes to take effect.*

-#### SMTP config for emails
+### SMTP config for emails

-Create mailgun account if you don't have one.
+Create a mailgun account if you don't have one.
 Note: *phone number verification is required*.
-For development purposes, mailgun offers free plan - emails to 5 verified email addresses can be sent.
-No domain configuration is required for free plan, because sandbox environment is used.
+For development purposes, mailgun offers a free plan - emails to 5 verified email addresses can be sent.
+No domain configuration is required for the free plan, because the sandbox environment is used.

 From menu: *Sending >Domains* select your sandbox domain, select *SMTP* option, and get your credentials.
+Value
-Value  * Username* will be used to set *seed_mail_username* and *Default password* will be used to set *seed_mail_password* in *pb-config.yml*
+*Username* will be used to set *seed_mail_username* and *Default password* will be used to set *seed_mail_password* in *pb-config.yml*
-Other values are configured in *application.yml* and doesn't have to be changed.
+Other values are configured in *application.yml* and don't have to be changed.

 ![SMTP configuration](./readme/smtp.png "SMTP configuration")

 The paid plan may be used if needed, but it requires additional domain configuration.
-Mailgun provides simple and detailed instruction how to do this, and it is not in the scope of this seed project.
+Mailgun provides simple and detailed instructions on how to do this, and it is not in the scope of this seed project.

-#### Create configuration file for ansible
+### Create configuration file for ansible

 File `pb-config.yml` is a template for ansible configuration.
 Copy this file to your home
 directory: `~/workspace/secret/env-domain/pb-config.yml` Note: *Path with env-domain is important here, it is used by ansible*

 Replace 'changeme' values with your account details.
-Bold text shows values that has to be changed comparing to configuration required to access application only by IP.
+Bold text shows values that have to be changed compared to configuration required to access applications only by IP.

 > aws_access_key_id: "changeme"       # format: "AAAAAAAAAAAAAAAAAAAA"<br>
 aws_secret_access_key: "changeme"     # format: "aaaaaaaaaaaaaaaaaaaa+aaaaaaaaaaaaaaaaaaa"<br>